 Editing raw profoundly beats JPEG

-High Dynamic Range (HDR) is baked into Sony’s every raw-format image file, with plenty of leeway to brighten shadows in the following Grand Canyon image shot at wide angle:
+High dynamic range is retrievable from well-exposed raw-format image files, with plenty of leeway to brighten shadows in the following Grand Canyon image shot at wide angle:

 I strongly prefer shooting raw format, because JPEG format severely limits tonal editing.
 The foreground branches in the above image would have been irrecoverably dull if shot JPEG-only.
 Raw images can be best rendered back to my original perception using Adobe Lightroom CC Classic software on a PC.